google/WebFundamentals/src/content/en/fundamentals/security/credential-management/save-forms.md

 To store user credentials from forms:

-1. Check form includes `autocomplete` attributes.
+1. Include `autocomplete` in the form.
-2. Interrupt a form submission.
+2. Interrupt the form submission event.
-3. Authenticate through AJAX.
+3. Authenticate by sending a request via AJAX.
 4. Store the credential.
 5. Update the UI or proceed to the personalized page.

-## Include autocomplete in form
+## Include `autocomplete` in the form

 Before moving forward,
 check if your form includes `autocomplete` attributes.